dat-boris/playtest-deck-mechanics/spice_road/RULES.md

 * A hand of trader cards which has been used
 * A hand of scoring cards which have been claimed

+## Starting setup

+Each player, in order, gets:
+* Start player: 3 turmeric
+* 2nd and 3rd players: 4 turmeric each
+* 4th and 5th players: 3 turmeric and 1 saffron each

+Also open up:
+* 6 trader cards.
+* 5 scoring card, with the first one in the river contain same number of gold coins as player, 2nd one with same number of silver coins as player.

 ## Resources

 There are 4 set of resources:

 * Tumeric (Yellow)
-* Saffaron (Red)
+* Saffron (Red)
 * Cardamom (Green)
 * Cinnamon (Black)

-Each of these resources are in order of the value, and there are upgrade cards that can upgarde these resources to the next level.
+Each of these resources are in order of the value, and there are upgrade cards that can upgrade these resources to the next level.

 See card_upgrade for detail.

 ## Caravan

-Each okayer have caravan cards to which you can put your spice.
+Each player have caravan cards to which you can put your spice.

 The Caravan card is limited to 10 spices, and you cannot exceed the capacity of the caravan card